 From: KY

 Hi!
-My dog has a mass of hair behind his ears, which I can't seem to get to.
-Is this common, will it harm him, and how can I get rid of them?
+My dog has a solid mass of hair behind his ears, which I can't seem to get to.
+Is this common?
+Will it harm him, and how can I get rid of this mass of hair?

 Hi!